saltyorg/docs/docs/saltbox/upgrade/traefik3.md

 Saltbox has undergone some major breaking changes which land with the release and integration of Traefik 3.0.
 Those changes include

-- Upgrade Traefik to version 3.0
+1. Upgrade Traefik to version 3.0
-- Remote mount changes - **Breaking Changes**
+2. Remote mount changes - **Breaking Changes**
-    - Add support for specifying multiple remote mounts using different predefined templates (Google, Dropbox, SFTP)
+    1. Add support for specifying multiple remote mounts using different predefined templates (Google, Dropbox, SFTP).
-    - Moved remote mounts from `/mnt/remote` to `/mnt/remote/<remote_name>`
+    2. Moved remote mounts from `/mnt/remote` to `/mnt/remote/<remote_name>`
-    - Changed behavior to overwrite mount service files by default.
-The previous default was to not touch existing services.
-Set `mounts_override: false` in Inventory to override/disable this behavior.
+    3. Changed behavior to overwrite mount service files by default.
+        1. The previous default was to not touch existing services.
+This was a necessary change to allow the addition and removal of extra mounts.
+        2. As a result the old rclone_vfs.service will get removed so preserve a copy if you want to keep any tweaks you made to it.

-- Database role changes - **Breaking Changes**
+3. Database role changes - **Breaking Changes**
-    - Added multi-instance support to database roles
+    1. Added multi-instance support to database roles.
-    - Moved roles requiring databases to provision a unique database instance for each app instance
+    2. Moved roles requiring databases to provision a unique database instance for each app instance.
+        1. This is still being worked on and most of this was moved to a separate branch for now.

-- Authelia changes
+4. Authelia changes
-    - Added greater configurability to Authelia
+    1. Added greater configurability to Authelia using the inventory.
-    - Added LDAP backend to Authelia
+    2. Added LDAP backend to Authelia as an option.

-- Add support to restoring the appdata of a single app from backup
+5. Add support to restoring the appdata of a single app from backup
+    1. `sb install restore -e restore_tar=plex.tar` but it assumes are past any steps restore would require.
-- Changed default torrent client to qBittorrent
+6. Changed default torrent client to qBittorrent
-- Changed default usenet client to SABnzbd
+7. Changed default usenet client to SABnzbd
-- Add new custom container for keeping a dynamic IP on Cloudflare in sync with all containers
+8. Add new custom container (ddns role) for keeping a dynamic IP on Cloudflare in sync with all containers using Traefik (not just Saltbox installed once).